Ashure: Earliest origins

 For the people of the ancient Near East, foods composed of boiled whole grains came to be associated with spring and harvest rites since ancient times.
 This association spread to Asia, Europe, and Africa.
-Rites related with Tammuz, the Babylonian god of wheat and fertility, were recorded as late as the 10th century by an Arab traveler who wrote about boiled heat among the dishes consumed at a pagan celebration held at Harran.
+Rites related with Tammuz, the Babylonian god of wheat and fertility, were recorded as late as the 10th century by an Arab traveler who wrote about boiled wheat among the dishes consumed at a pagan celebration held at Harran.

 Jews, Christians and Muslims have all consumed boiled wheat in a variety of ways under various names for millennia.
 These dishes have been sweetened in various ways with sugar, fruit molasses, and dried fruits.
 Although they are connected to Abrahamic religious holidays like the tenth day of Muharram, Christmas, Lent, Easter, and Tu BiShvat, as well as occasions like a child's first tooth or a family member's passing, their roots can be traced back to fertility and rebirth rituals used by early farmers in the Near East.